-- Alternative Character Interpretation: It's not specifically made clear whether Bart intentionally threw Lisa's centrepiece into the fireplace or inadvertently lunged it in there in their tussle.note From either perspective Bart can be considered a remorseless destructive brat who fails to see how hurtful his actions are, or a case of Then Let Me Be Evil from getting scolded over a genuine accident, or perhaps more likely, a bit of both.
+- Alternative Character Interpretation: It's not specifically made clear whether Bart intentionally threw Lisa's centerpiece into the fireplace or inadvertently lunged it in there in their tussle.note From either perspective Bart can be considered a remorseless destructive brat who fails to see how hurtful his actions are, or a case of Then Let Me Be Evil from getting scolded over a genuine accident, or perhaps more likely, a bit of both.

 - Broken Base: Did Bart really deserve to be punished?
 Were Marge and Homer a bit too harsh on him?
 The viewers who see the latter finds Bart's punishment too far, even for someone like Bart.
 Especially considering it's on Thanksgiving and when Lou and Eddie called them out for it, regretful or not.
-For the viewers who see the former defends Marge and Homer by stating that Bart purposely threw Lisa's centerpiece into the fire, without remorse.
+For the viewers who see the former defends Marge and Homer by stating that Bart purposely threw Lisa's centerpiece into the fire, without any remorse.
 Considering how much of a pain Bart can be, along with the fact the parents not only have to deal with their relatives and the preparation of the feast itself in Marge's case.
 One's patience can go so far, especially if one has a child like Bart.
 However, there is a third group of fans who see that all of them were just as selfish.

 - "Funny Aneurysm" Moment:

-- The opening scene when Bart and Homer watch the Springfield Thanksgiving Day Parade, it shows the antler of Bullwinkle balloon springing a leak, in the years since the episode's first airing there have similar incidents involving balloons: in 1993 a Sonic the Hedgehog balloon collided with a lamppost and injured two spectators, in 1997 a The Cat in the Hat balloon toppled over a lamppost and left a child spectator in a coma for a month and at the 2005 Thanksgiving Day Parade a M&Ms balloon had tangled in a streetlight resulting in two sisters being injured and the M&M's balloon being retired indefinitely.
+- The opening scene when Bart and Homer watch the Springfield Thanksgiving Day Parade, it shows the antler of Bullwinkle balloon springing a leak, in the years since the episode's first airing there have similar incidents involving balloons: in 1993 a Sonic the Hedgehog balloon collided with a lamppost and injured two spectators, in 1997 a The Cat in the Hat balloon toppled over a lamppost and left a child spectator in a coma for a month and at the 2005 Thanksgiving Day Parade a M&Ms balloon had tangled in a streetlight resulting in two sisters being injured the M&M's balloon being retired indefinitely.

-- Hilarious in Hindsight: During Bart's Imagine Spot of the family blaming him for everything, Homer yells at Bart: "It's your fault I'm bald!"
+- During Bart's Imagine Spot of the family blaming him for everything, Homer yells at Bart: "It's your fault I'm bald!"
 In "And Maggie Makes Three," we learn this is at least partly true as that episode shows that Homer's baldness came about by him ripping out his hair each time he learned Marge was pregnant.

 - Nightmare Fuel: Bart's Imagine Spot where his family uses him as a scapegoat while taunting and laughing at him could be considered unsettling for some.

 - Unintentionally Sympathetic: Bart for the part of the fan base that saw Homer and Marge as being too cruel in their punishment.
 Even worse when you consider that the rest of the adults never tried to get in between his argument with Lisa until her centerpiece was already destroyed.
-Despite of this, even if one could ignore Bart destroying Lisa's centerpiece, and pulling mean-spirited pranks and causing trouble in the other episodes, Bart refuses to apologize and never saw any reason to until after running away.
+Despite this, even if one could ignore Bart destroying Lisa's centerpiece, and causing trouble in the other episodes, Bart refuses to apologize and never saw any reason to until after running away.
 Speaking of which, when he was interviewed by Kent Brockman, Bart openly mocks his family and taunts them out of spite on live television.

 - What an Idiot!: